-- 1. Appoint a representative to the site Safety Committee responsible for resolving job safety matters and serving as a liaison to McCarthy Team.
+- 1. Appoint a representative to the site Safety Committee responsible for resolving job safety matters and serve as a liaison to McCarthy+Barnsley Team.
 Every prime trade contractor will have a person available to participate in the Safety Committee.
-Participation in this committee will consist of, but will not be limited to, participation in the McCarthy safety walkthroughs and monthly Safety Committee meetings. - 2.
+Participation in this committee will consist of, but will not be limited to, participation in the McCarthy+Barnsley Team safety walkthroughs and monthly Safety Committee meetings. - 2.
 Conduct jobsite safety inspections for those employees under their control.
 These jobsite safety inspections will be in addition to the daily general inspections.
 If non-compliant activity or hazards are discovered, immediate correction is required.
-Documentation of abatement methods and verification must be submitted to the appropriate McCarthy Safety Director. - 3.
+Abatement methods and verification documentation must be submitted to the appropriate McCarthy+Barnsley Team Safety Director. - 3.
 Participate in the weekly Safety Committee/subcontractor meetings and safety audits.
 If non-compliant activity or hazards are discovered, immediate correction is required.
-Abatement methods and verification must be submitted to the appropriate McCarthy Safety Director who will document the correction taken and share this information during the monthly update meetings. - 4.
+Abatement methods and verification must be submitted to the appropriate McCarthy+Barnsley Team Safety Director who will document the correction taken and share this information during the monthly update meetings. - 4.
 Share the results of jobsite inspections with all workers by posting them in the Project office or on the jobsite bulletin board, to ensure all workers are notified of the results.

-C. OSHA will:
+OSHA will:

-- 1. Participate, to the extent resources permit, in the quarterly meetings with Partnership participants, but will not participate in the walk-around inspection; however, verification may be scheduled as part of the weekly walk-around inspection. - 2.
+- 1. Participate, to the extent resources permit, in the quarterly meeting with Partnership participants, but will not participate in the walk around inspection, except that the verification visits may be scheduled as part of the weekly walk around inspection. - 2.
 Serve as a resource and liaison for Partnership participants and assist with safety and health training, as resources permit. - 3.
 Give priority to the construction project when technical assistance is needed. - 4.
 Audit the monthly reports/documents and make recommendations for improvements in the meeting of Partnership goals. - 5.
 Conduct inspections in accordance with sections VIII and IX of this Partnership. - 6.
-Conduct the annual Partnership evaluation in accordance with section VII of this Partnership.
+Conduct the annual Partnership evaluation report in accordance with section VII of this Partnership.